M-Parvati/ROAD_ACCIDENT_ANALYSIS_/README.md

 # Visualizations :

-• KPI Visuals: Display total accidents, casualties, and YOY growth using KPI visuals.
+• KPI Visuals: Displayed total accidents, casualties, and YOY growth using KPI visuals.

-• Trend Charts: Use line charts to show accident trends over time, with filters for vehicle type and road type.
+• Trend Charts: Used line charts to show accident trends over time, with filters for vehicle type and road type.

-• Heatmaps/Maps: Display accident hotspots using location-based maps, highlighting areas with high accident and casualty rates.
+• Heatmaps/Maps: Displayed accident hotspots using location-based maps, highlighting areas with high accident and casualty rates.